illuminate3/bundle-demobundle/README.md

 # DemoBundle

 A Symfony 7.2 Demo Bundle.
-There is no need for a an instalelr scritp.
+There is no need for a an installer scritp.
 Just copy to /src/Bunldes/

 Drop a like if you find this useful.